Khalid al-Qasri: Dismissal and death

 The reasons for Khalid's dismissal in 738 are obscure.
-Sources suggest that Hisham became jealous of Khalid's wealth, but the real motive seems to have been Qaysi pressure to relieve him.
+Some sources suggest that Hisham became jealous of Khalid's wealth, but the real motive seems to have been Qaysi pressure to relieve him.
 Khalid certainly was taken by surprise by the arrival of his replacement, Yusuf ibn Umar.
 Yusuf immediately imprisoned Khalid and his sons, and tortured his predecessor to extract his wealth, a practice common during hand-overs of governorships at the time.
 After eighteen months, Khalid was released and went to Hisham's capital Rusafa and then to his native Damascus.
 However, after Hisham died in early 743, his successor al-Walid II (r.
 743–744) sold Khalid back to Yusuf ibn Umar for 50 million dirhams.
 Yusuf again tortured him until Khalid died, an act which further exacerbated the Qays–Yaman feud and led to the downfall of al-Walid II.

 Of Khalid's sons, Yazid became a partisan of Yazid III during the Third Fitna and was executed by Marwan II (r.
 744–750), while Muhammad joined the Abbasid armies and served as governor of Mecca and Medina.